makbit/MIDI2USB/README.md

-# MIDI2USB - Free and improved MIDI to USB Converter (v.1.2 Sept 2021)
+# MIDI2USB - Free and improved MIDI to USB Converter (v.1.3 Nov 2022)

 This device is designed to connect various musical instruments to a PC via the USB Fullspeed port.
 This is an improved version of the chinese **USB2MIDI** adapter in the same case.
 There are: 1 IN port, 1 OUT port, 16 channels/instruments, Plug-and-Play feature, Build-in drivers.
 The adapter is compatible with Windows (32-bit, 64-bit) and was tested with MIDI-OX, MuseScore, Cubase, etc.